cahumphrey83/Miata-Dash/README.md

    - GND (Black Wire)
 3. Attach the Raspberry Pi to the metal standoffs on the back of the display with the included machine screws.
 Make sure that the Pi is oriented properly to allow the ribbon cable from the display to connect to the Pi.
 4. Attach the ribbon cable from the display to the Raspberry Pi.
-5. (Optional) If you are skipping the HiFiBerry Amp2, then you will now need to connect the jumpers from the diplay to the GPIO headers on the Pi.
+5. (Optional) If you are skipping the HiFiBerry Amp2, then you will now need to connect the jumpers from the display to the GPIO headers on the Pi.
    - 5V (Red Wire) to pin 4
    - GND (Black Wire) to pin 6
    - SDA (Green Wire) to pin 3